 A log created by Fiddler Jam contains additional information like screenshots and developer console logs).
 However, these options are not part of the HAR file specification, so when you save a log as a file or open a log in Fiddler Everywhere, these options won't be available.

-Engineers can directly open any log submitted to the Fiddler Jam Portal in Fiddler Everywhere.
+Engineers can directly open any log submitted to the Fiddler Jam Portal in the Fiddler Everywhere standalone application.
 Each captured HTTP or HTTPS session has a unique ID line that can be used as a reference in both the Fiddler Jam Portal and the Fiddler Everywhere desktop application.

 Install Fiddler Everywhere and make it the default tool for opening HAR files.